 - ¼ cup soy sauce

 - ¼ cup worcestershire sauce

-- 1 tbsp McCormick hot shot, Spice to your liking
+- 1 tablespoon McCormick hot shot (Spice to your liking)

 - Pick a lean cut of beef.
 Trim the fat cap and other visible fat.
 After trimmed, place the meat in the freezer for 1-2 hours or until partially frozen.
 This will allow for more uniform slices when cutting your beef.

 - While the beef is in the freezer, mix together the marinade.
 Add soy sauce, worcestershire sauce, brown sugar, black pepper, salt, liquid smoke, and minced garlic in a resealable bag or container.

 - After the meat is partially frozen, take out of freezer and slice the meat against the grain about ⅛"-¼" thick.